houqp/vimrc-houqp/README.md

-This is houqp's vim configuration, use at your own risk. :-P
+This is houqp's vim configuration, use at your own risk. ;-P

 # Installation